eLyiN/WikiNecro/Compiled-Releases.md

 ### Using compiled release
 1. Download the latest release [Release.zip](https://github.com/NecronomiconCoding/NecroBot/releases).
-2. Unzip the downloaded files, run the program (PoGo.NecroBot.CLI.exe)
+2. Unzip the downloaded files, run the program (NecroBot.exe)
 3. A console window will appear and then soon close.
 This is generating the config/auth JSON files.
 4. Navigate to the Config/auth.json file
 5. Change AuthType to `google` or `ptc` based on your login type